 Without a written JV agreement, companies would be considered non-compliant and therefore subject to affiliation rules.

 - There is no federal requirement to form a new legal business entity.

 State law consequences?

 The new SBA joint venture (JV definition) regulations suggest that the SBA believes that “..state law would recognize an “informal” JV company structure with a written partnership agreement setting forth the responsibilities of the joint venture partners as some sort of partnership.”

 However, it is solely the responsibility of each small business entering into a qualified joint venture relationship to follow the respective state laws.
 When considering the joint venture advantages and disadvantages under SBA guidelines, and although no formal entity is required, each business venture partner should seriously consider what type of business entity it must form (if it chooses to form a new business entity).

 The SBA’s page was fortunate enough to answer the below questions.

-Does a HUBZone Joint Venture (JV Model) need to be certified as such?
+Does a HUBZone Joint Venture (JV company structure) need to be certified as such?